nhukretep/nhukretep.github.io/index.markdown

 * as a researcher @[fortiss](https://fortiss.org) from 2018 to 2023 and
 * as a doctoral student @[sebis/TUM](https://www.cs.cit.tum.de/sebis/home/) from 2021 to 2025

-The activities culminated in my PhD thesis
+The activities culminated in my PhD thesis (supervisor: Prof. Dr. Florian Matthes, Technical University of Munich)

 **"Toward Government As a Platform: An Analysis Method and Design Principles"**